The Supreme Court: The Judicial Power of the United States

 Explain the importance of an independent judiciary and how the Constitution provides for this independence.

 Discuss the basic facts of Dred Scott v.
-Sanford (1857) with an emphasis on how and why it became a Supreme Court case.
+Sandford (1857) with an emphasis on how and why it became a Supreme Court case.